Power100 kW/134 HP

 We recently spent several hours with Coda, visiting its first retail store, learning about the technology inside that uninspiring bodywork and taking an hour-long test drive in the Los Angeles Basin.
 Our visit answered a lot of questions.
 Who is behind Coda?
 What is the Chinese connection?
 How does the Coda sedan drive?
 Most importantly, how does newcomer Coda expect to compete against other EVs in the segment?

 However, let's back up a bit.
 A historical search of AutoblogGreen reveals the Miles Javlon XS500, an EV introduced in late 2006 by Miles Electric Vehicles (founded by entrepreneur Miles Rubin), looks strikingly similar to the Coda - because it is.
 That early sedan was made in China on a Hafei-sourced platform using a modified 90s-era Mitsubishi Lancer chassis.
-Three years later, after clearing multiple development and safety hurdles, Miles announced that its finished product was being re-released under the new Coda Automotive brand.
+Three years later, after multiple development and safety hurdles, Miles announced that its finished product was being re-released under the new Coda Automotive brand.
 Within two years, the new company had secured more than $300 million in private funding from both U.S. and European corporations.
 Today, the well-funded operation has just over 150 employees in California and a few dozen in China.
 It is moving ahead rapidly.

 Despite being flush with cash, the company deliberately decided to retain the old XS500 platform to save capital and instead focus on the EV technology.
-While the business decision has delivered one far too ordinary looking vehicle, the technology beneath is impressive.
+While the business decision delivered one far too ordinary looking vehicle, the technology beneath is impressive.

 Let's start with the batteries.
 Arranged nearly flat beneath the sedan's floor pan, completely within the wheelbase, are 728 lithium ion phosphate (LiFePO) cells.
 Coda says this type of cell promises a very long life, and its engineers have provided data that says the cells will still retain 93 percent of their original capacity after 100,000 miles.
 They are physically arranged in 104 groups of seven, all along the same plane.
-Combined, the batteries deliver 36 kilowatt-hours worth of energy, with a nominal 333 volts.
+Combined, the batteries deliver 36 kilowatt-hours worth of energy, with nominal 333-volts.
 Sophisticated direct-current converters are located at the rear of the Coda sedan, beneath the trunk, with the plug-in spot located high on the left rear quarter panel just like it is on most small Japanese cars.
 With a 6.6 kilowatt 240-volt charger, the batteries recover fully in about six hours.
 The back-up charger, a 1.3 kilowatt 110-volt unit, does the same task in about 12 hours.

 The batteries are kept at their optimal operating temperature via a closed-loop system of ducts that are fed cool or warm air from the vehicle's own HVAC system - deliberately oversized for double-duty.
-The closed-loop thermal management system is not only unique, it provides advantages.
+The closed-loop thermal management system is not only unique, but it provides advantages.
 First, running the air through an evaporator and heat exchanger dehumidifies it, which reduces the opportunity for corrosion.
 Second, the closed-loop means the system only has to dehumidify the air once.
 This allows the system to significantly reduce its workload and energy consumption on longer trips.
-Coda has reportedly tested the sedan in California's torturous Death Valley without overheating the system.
+Coda has reportedly tested the sedan in torturous Death Valley, without overheating the system.

 The electric motor is a 100 kilowatt (134 horsepower) unit, with a single-speed gear reduction, developing 221 pound-feet of torque (electric motors develop their torque immediately).
-The powerplant is packaged up front, where one would expect the combustion engine to be found in a traditional compact sedan, driving the front wheels.
+The powerplant is packaged up front, where one would expect the combustion engine to be found in a traditional compact sedan, driving the two front wheels.

 Thankfully, nobody at Coda is suffering from delusions of grandeur when it comes to the seemingly 1990's sedan riding atop its ingenious technology.
 About the same overall size as a first-generation Nissan Altima, the Coda has a 102.4-inch wheelbase that allows ample room inside for four passengers.
 Thanks to having all the batteries flush under the floor, there is even generous room for luggage without having to fold the rear seats down.